garfix/movemegif/README.md

 In this example a complete frame takes 5kB in the compressed GIF format.
 The animation takes 270 steps and would take over a MB if unclipped frames were used.
 Using the two techniques, the image just takes 179 kB.

+The strategy here is to draw each frame completely (with GD lib), but to create frames only of the areas of the image that have changed.

 ![Pong](https://raw.githubusercontent.com/garfix/movemegif/master/images/pong.gif)